exlskills/course-java-ap/02_Variables and Operators/01_Variables/00_Local Variables/03_Checkboxes.prob.md

->>Which variables in the following code segment are local variables?</p>
+>>Which variables in the following code segment are local variables?
 <pre><code class="java language-java">public class TestClass()
 {
   int varOne = 100;